Consolidation is that aggressive word which has been enveloping

 GPS technology is everywhere in the farm equipment business these days.

-"Every tractor and combine, even crop sprayers, is factory wired providing
+"Every tractor and combine, even crop sprayers, are factory wired providing

 the capabilities to be GPS driven.
 We also do retrofitting of older